 Shelters are one of the best ways to get any type of dog.
 You would be giving an otherwise lonely pup a home, and you pay very little for it!
 Adoption feels usually include spaying costs, vaccinations, and sometimes microchipping.

 Make sure you do your research on each rescue and ensure that they are registered and hold high standards.
 As always, it is best to get a dog from a no-kill shelter, where you can be assured that the shelter has the well-being of its residents in mind.
 Responsible shelters also prepare prospective owners for the adventure of owning a new dog and will provide people with information and lists of supplies needed to welcome a new dog home.
+Decide on the perfect Frenchie name before bringing the dog home.

 A few notable Rescue Resources are: